MirrorNetworking/Mirror/doc/Articles/Guides/Sync/SyncLists.md

 ## Differences with HLAPI

 HLAPI also supports SyncLists, but we have redesigned them to better suit our needs.
 Some of the key differences include:
 -   In HLAPI, SyncLists were synchronized immediately when they changed.
 If you add 10 elements, that means 10 separate messages.
-Mirror synchronizes SyncLists with the SyncVars.
+MirrorNG synchronizes SyncLists with the SyncVars.
 The 10 elements and other SyncVars are batched together into a single message.
-Mirror also respects the sync interval when synchronizing lists.
+MirrorNG also respects the sync interval when synchronizing lists.
 -   In HLAPI if you want a list of structs, you have to use `SyncListStruct<MyStructure>`, we changed it to just `SyncList<MyStructure>`
 -   In HLAPI the Callback is a delegate.
-In Mirror we changed it to an event, so that you can add many subscribers.
+In MirrorNG we changed it to an event, so that you can add many subscribers.
 -   In HLAPI the Callback tells you the operation and index.
-In Mirror, the callback also receives an item.
+In MirrorNG, the callback also receives an item.
 We made this change so that we could tell what item was removed.

 ## Usage

 Create a class that derives from SyncList for your specific type.
-This is necessary because Mirror will add methods to that class with the weaver.
+This is necessary because MirrorNG will add methods to that class with the weaver.
 Then add a SyncList field to your NetworkBehaviour class.
 For example:

 ```cs
 [System.Serializable]